deviodigital/download-renewals-for-woocommerce/README.txt

 == Description ==

-Download Renewals for WooCommerce is a recurring payments plugin for your online store that sends email reminders to your customers when their downloadas have expired.
+Download Renewals for WooCommerce is a recurring payments plugin for your online store that sends email reminders to your customers when their downloads have expired.

 Increase your recurring revenue from customers who purchase your downloads and renew their purchase after the predefined time you set as the download expiration date.